cucumber/godog/_examples/api/README.md

 ### Step 4

-Now we can implemented steps, since we know what behavior we expect:
+Now we can implement steps, since we know what behavior we expect:

 ``` go
 // file: api_test.go